Visualizing implied odds

 HJ open: 50BB deep

-You should also consider how likely your opponent is to put in value on later streets.
+You should also consider how likely your opponent is to put in chips on later streets.
 For example, your flush draws have lower implied odds if they shut down on all flush-completing runouts.

 HJ open: 100BB deep